CaptainDario/DaKanji-Single-Kanji-Recognition/README.md

 # DaKanjiRecognizer-ML
-The machine learning parts of the DaKanjiRecognizer applications.
+The machine learning parts of the DaKanji applications.

 ## Setup development environment